AlCalzone/ioBroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### 1.3.1 (2020-06-14)
+* Fixed an issue where secure Multi Channel Association Reports were not correctly deserialized
+* Fixed an issue where some associations to the root endpoint could not be removed

 ### 1.3.0 (2020-06-14)
 * Added support for firmware updates.
 WARNING: Use at your own risk!
 * `Fibaro FGMS-001 Motion sensor`: All association groups are now configured to point to the controller